Reviewed by Robert Gardiner, Director, Alberta Ticket FighterLast reviewed

 Where is Fort McMurray traffic court?

-Fort McMurray provincial traffic matters are typically heard at the Fort McMurray Court House (9700 Franklin Avenue).
-The specific courtroom depends on the matter and the court calendar.
+Fort McMurray provincial traffic matters are typically heard at the Fort McMurray Court House at 9700 Franklin Avenue, Fort McMurray.
+The specific courtroom depends on the type of ticket and the court calendar.
+First appearance dockets set the matter for the next step.

 Do you have a Fort McMurray phone number?